axaxaxas/daniel-powell-portfolio/README.md

 Daniel Powell's Code Portfolio
 ================================

-This is a code portfolio consisting of four small computer programs:
+This is a code portfolio consisting of five small computer programs:

+*Style2* is a Ruby on Rails application that performs hidden Markov model analyses on a corpus of written texts.

 *Galois* is a term-rewriting algebra system written in Scheme.